 Mitosis, the division of one nucleus into two genetically identical daughter nuclei, is finished.
 Cytokinesis, the division of the cytoplasm simultaneously occurs with telophase and differs between animal and plant cells.

 In the case of plant cells, the stiff cell wall prevents contraction.
-What happens is that during telophase, vesicles containing cell wall material collect at the middle of the parent cell, forming a disk called a cell plate.
+What happens is that during telophase, vesicles containing cell wall material collect in the middle of the parent cell, forming a disk called a cell plate.
 The cell plate grows outward, accumulating more cell wall material as vesicles fuse with it until it fuses with the plasma membrane and the cell plate joins the parental cell wall.

 Mitosis is just one mechanism.
 The next mechanism we will discuss refers specifically to sex cells; the process known as meiosis.